XboxOneSogie720/iMakeBootim/README.md

 ## Example 1:
 - `python3 iMakeBootim.py -p picture.png -id iPhone8,4`
-- Result: This gives us a .im4p file that was created from the resized picture that fits perfectly on the screen width wize
+- Result: This gives us a .im4p file that was created from the resized picture that fits perfectly on the screen width wise

 ## Example 2:
 - `python3 iMakeBootim.py -p picture.png -id iPhone1,1`